Summary

 The focus is to find defects in communication, interface, and data flow among modules.
 A bottom-up or top-down approach is used while integrating modules into the entire system.

 For example, a user can view flight details and payment information on any airline website while buying a ticket.
-But payment processing and flight information are two different systems.
+However, payment processing and flight information are two different systems.
 Integration testing must be performed while integrating the payment processing system and airline website.

 5. Acceptance Testing